 The administration of the awards and the exam are the responsibility of Dr. C. Bissonnette of the University of Waterloo; his decision is final.

 The Chem 13 News Research Awards are a set of awards established by the Department of Chemistry of the University of Waterloo in 1970.
-The awards bear the name of a publication for Ontario high school chemistry teachers, Chem 13 News, prepared at, underwritten by and distributed from the University of Waterloo.
+The awards bear the name of a publication for Ontario high school chemistry teachers, Chem 13 News magazine, prepared at, underwritten by and distributed from the University of Waterloo.

 The awards are an expression of our concern that well-qualified and strongly-motivated students should devote themselves to the study of chemistry, pure or applied.